 - 1. Be sure to read these directions before you start taking your pills or anytime you are not sure what to do. - 2.
 The right way to take the pill is to take one pill every day at the same time in the order directed on the package.
 Preferably, take the pill after the evening meal or at bedtime, with some liquid, as needed.
-Drospirenone and ethinyl estradiol tablets can be taken without regard to meals. - If you miss pills you could get pregnant.
+Nikki can be taken without regard to meals.
+If you miss pills you could get pregnant.
 This includes starting the pack late.
 The more pills you miss, the more likely you are to get pregnant.
-[See "What to Do if You Miss Pills" below]. - 3.
+See "WHAT TO DO IF YOU - 3.
 Many women have spotting or light bleeding at unexpected times, or may feel sick to their stomach during the first 1 to 3 packs of pills.

-- If you do have spotting or light bleeding or feel sick to your stomach, do not stop taking the pill.
+If you do have spotting or light bleeding or feel sick to your stomach, do not stop taking the pill.
 The problem will usually go away.
 If it does not go away, check with your healthcare provider. - 4.
 Missing pills can also cause spotting or light bleeding, even when you make up these missed pills. - On the days you take two pills, to make up for missed pills, you could also feel a little sick to your stomach. - 5.
-If you have vomiting (within 3 to 4 hours after you take your pill), you should follow the instructions for "What to Do if You Miss Pills."
+If you have vomiting (within 3 to 4 hours after you take your pill), you should follow the instructions for "WHAT TO DO IF YOU MISS PILLS".
 If you have diarrhea or if you take certain medicines, including some antibiotics and some herbal products such as St. John's Wort, your pills may not work as well. - Use a back-up method (such as condoms and spermicides) until you check with your healthcare provider. - 6.
 If you have trouble remembering to take the pill, talk to your healthcare provider about how to make pill-taking easier or about using another method of birth control. - 7.
 If you have any questions or are unsure about the information in this leaflet, call your healthcare provider.